k0sproject/k0s/docs/cli/k0s_install_server.md

-## k0s server
+## k0s install server

-Run server
+Helper command for setting up k0s as server node on a brand-new system.
+Must be run as root (or with sudo)

 ```
-k0s server [join-token] [flags]
+k0s install server [flags]
 ```

 ### Examples

 ```
-	Command to associate master nodes:
-	CLI argument:
-	$ k0s server [join-token]

-	or CLI flag:
+All default values of server command will be passed to the service stub unless overriden.
+To get information about default values run "k0s install server --help"

+With server subcommand you can setup a single node cluster by running:

-	$ k0s server --token-file [path_to_file]
+	k0s install server --enable-worker
-	Note: Token can be passed either as a CLI argument or as a flag

 ```

 ### Options